Skip to main content

 Written by: Appalachian State University • Jul 25, 2024

-But what do those activities look like?
-A number of practices exist for creating more sustainable supply chains.
-A degree program in supply chain management can prepare workers to take part in creating them.
+But what do these sustainable supply chain practices look like?
+A degree in supply chain management can prepare you to take a lead role in creating them.

 What Is a Sustainable Supply Chain?

-A common definition of sustainability is the ability to meet present-day needs without compromising the abilities of future generations to meet their needs.
+A common definition of sustainability is the ability to meet present-day needs without compromising the abilities of future generations to meet them.
 Sustainability focuses on three kinds of responsibility.

 • Environmental: Reducing impact on the environment, such as cutting emissions, using renewable energy and recycling waste